Mentoring Resources

 Learn more

-Outstanding Principal Investigator Mentor of Graduate Students Award
+Outstanding Principal Investigator (PI) Mentor of Trainees Award

-The MGH Graduate Student Division (GSD) within the Center for Faculty Development offers this annual award given to an MGH Principal Investigator (PI) who has contributed to the success of PhD graduate student(s) at MGH.
+The MGH Office for Research Careers (ORC) within the Center for Faculty Development offers this annual award given to an MGH Principal Investigator (PI) who has contributed to the success of their trainees: postdoctoral fellows, graduate students, undergraduates, or high school student(s).
+Nominations by present and past trainees are highly encouraged.

-This $1,000 award will be given to one or more faculty members at any rank and from any MGH department who has/have demonstrated excellence in mentoring in a number of ways including:
+This $1,000 award will be given to one or more faculty members at any rank and from any MGH department who has/have demonstrated excellence in mentoring in several ways, including:

-• Demonstrating sustained interest and success in mentoring PhD graduate student(s) in research
+• Demonstrating sustained interest and success in mentoring trainees in research

-• Having a positive impact on the academic progress and achievements PhD graduate student(s)
+• Having a positive impact on the academic progress and achievements of trainees

-• Helping PhD graduate student(s) to stay on track with their academic work
+• Helping trainees stay on track with their academic work

-• Fostering and encouraging the professional development of PhD graduate student(s)
+• Fostering and encouraging the professional development of PhD postdoctoral fellows and graduate student(s)

-• Fostering a diverse, inclusive, and supportive environment for graduate students
+• Fostering a diverse, inclusive, and supportive environment for trainees

 Learn more